Sign-up for 10% OFF your first order 🔐

 I don't want to mislead you and tell you that UPF clothing is readily and cheaply available in a range of styles, cuts and colours.
 It isn't.
 However, it has evolved from the thick rash vests of old.

 Although the uptake is slow, brands like Under Armour, Nike, Patagonia and Lululemon produce the odd UPF item.
-There are also UPF specific clothing companies around like Solbari and Coolibar.
+There are also UPF-specific clothing companies around.

-And then (of course) there's the LifeJacket range of clothing with our characteristic branding.
-Why would I miss the opportunity for a sale??
+And then (of course) there's the LifeJacket range of UV protective clothing with our characteristic branding.
+Why would I miss the opportunity for a plug?

 We spent years sourcing and testing fabrics so that we comply with European standards and can proudly label our clothing range as UV protective wear.